Murray State University: 16th Street, science campus

-An aggressive building campaign on campus has resulted in a westward expansion of the main academic campus of Murray State.
+An aggressive building campaign over the years on campus has resulted in a westward expansion of the main academic campus of Murray State.
 The expansion began with a massive renovation and expansion of what is now known as Alexander Hall on the west side of 16th Street near Calloway Avenue.
 The project was the first to unveil a new architectural style that would become consistent through all renovation and new construction projects on campus.
-Alexander Hall houses classrooms and offices for the College of Education.
+Alexander Hall houses classrooms and offices for the College of Education and Human Services.
 Construction continued with the new state-of-the-art science complex for biology and chemistry that is located just to the southwest of Alexander Hall.
 The massive new science complex was constructed in phases, with the Biology Building (Logan Hall) opening in 2004, and the rest of the complex and centerpiece clock tower reaching completion in March 2008.
 The new clock tower was dedicated in 2007 as the Jesse L. Jones Family Clock Tower.
 A physics and engineering building was completed in the summer of 2017.
+Jackson Hall, which will house the College of Nursing and Health Sciences, is scheduled to open in the fall of 2026.